Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 3. **Important**: restart PowerShell.
 4. Install *node* v.14 with `nvm install 14`.
 The installation will show you the full number of the version (for example, v14.19.1 instead of v14). **Write down the full version number and save it for future use**.
 5. Activate *node* v.14 with `nvm use 14.19.1` (or the full version number you saved from the previous step).(This command persists only in a single shell, which is what you want, but it means that you have to run again each time you launch a new shell.)

+If at any point you have issues using *npm* or *nvm*, check your Program Files for a nodejs directory, then delete the directory.
+Instructions for this are [here](https://github.com/coreybutler/nvm-windows/issues/191#issuecomment-233779673) in the solution given by the user "pleverett".

 ## Install *yeoman* for eXist-db